 During this lab, the students use state-of-the-art research equipment for microwave quantum optics and quantum information science with superconducting qubits in the Quantum Device Physics Laboratory at MC2, and acquire some experimental skills relevant for a quantum engineer.
 A lab-report writing assignment clearly promotes learning retention.
 Furthermore, this lab session bridges the gap between theory and practice in an otherwise theory-heavy course, and introduces the students to the research frontier in the currently rapidly expanding field of quantum technologies.

-Docent at Applied Information Technology, Division for Language and Communication (Chalmers)
+Docent vid Chalmers, Communication and Learning in Science, Division for Language and Communication (Chalmers)

 Funding years 2016